iperov/DeepFaceLive/doc/user_faq/user_faq.md

 </td></tr>
 <tr><td colspan=2 align="left">

+## Is there any way to train a model faster?

+You can train a model in 1 day on RTX 3090, sacrificing quality.

+> 1-day-3090 training.
+Using pretrained "RTT model 224 V2.zip" from public storage (see above)
+1. place RTM WF Faceset V2 from public storage (see above) to workspace/data_dst/aligned

+2. place your celeb to workspace/data_src/aligned

+3. place model folder to workspace/model

+4. do not change settings, train +25.000 iters

+5. delete inter_AB.npy (save, delete, continue run)

+6. train +30.000 iters

+7. random_warp OFF, GAN 0.1 power, patch size 28, gan_dims:32.

+8. Turn off after 24 hours

+</td></tr>
+<tr><td colspan=2 align="left">

 ## I want to change some code and test the result on my local machine.
 What I need to do?

 There is ready-to-use VSCode editor inside DeepFaceLive folder located in